Trucks etc.

 And if we're not tinkering with trucks, cars and farm

-machinery, then there's always something else to be done.
+machinery, then there's always something else to be done at Mick's.

 Like turning a hay shed in to a six vehicle, three sided